-This section furnishes additional evidence that demonstrates the reliability of the Chib (1995) method.
-For each regime, we generate 20 data sets of 100 quarterly observations using the subsample parameter estimates reported in Leeper, Traum and Walker (2017), which are also reproduced in Table A.3 of Appendix A. We then estimate three versions of each regime model that differ in the volatility specification.
-Based on the marginal likelihood estimates, we count the number of times that each of the six regime-volatility specifications is picked across the 20 simulated data sets.
-Table 2 summarizes the simulation results.
-The first data generating process assumes that regime-M is in place and the shock innovations follow a multivariate Student-t distribution with fat tails, i.e., $\nu = 15$, and constant volatility.
-For each regime, we fit the model with three degrees of freedom: $\nu = 30$ (light), $\nu = 15$ (fat), and $\nu = 5$ (heavy).
-As can be seen from the left panel of Table 2, the correct degrees of freedom in 15 times.
-The correct policy regime is always picked.15
+a multivariate Student-t distribution with fat tails, i.e., $\nu=15$, and constant volatility.
+For each regime, we fit the model with three degrees of freedom: $\nu=30$ (light), $\nu=15$ (fat), and $\nu=5$ (heavy).
+As can be seen from the left panel of Table 2, the correct degrees of freedom is picked 15 times and the correct policy regime is always picked.
+We have also computed the marginal likelihood by the MHM method as implemented in Justiniano and Primiceri (2008).
+We find that nearly all data sets favor the lowest degrees of freedom, i.e., $\nu=5$.

-The second data generating process assumes that regime-F is in place and the shock innovations follow a multivariate Gaussian distribution with moderate time-varying volatility, i.e., $\phi_s = 0.5$ for $s \in \{a, b, i, p, w, m, g, z\}$.
-For each regime, we fit the model with three degrees of persistence in volatility: $\phi_s = 0.1$ (weak), $\phi_s = 0.5$ (moderate), and $\phi_s = 0.9$ (strong).
-As shown in the right panel of Table 2, with only one exception, the data overwhelmingly favor weak to moderate degree of persistence in volatility under the true regime, which is preferred by all data sets over the alternative regime.16
+The second data generating process assumes that regime-F is in place and the shock innovations follow a multivariate Gaussian distribution with moderate time-varying volatility, i.e., $\phi = 0.5$.
+For each regime, we fit the model with three degrees of persistence in volatility: $\phi = 0.1$ (weak), $\phi = 0.5$ (moderate), and $\phi = 0.9$ (strong).
+As shown in the right panel of Table 2, with only one exception, the data overwhelmingly favor weak to moderate degrees of persistence in volatility under the true regime, which is preferred by all data sets over the alternative regime.
+However, the computation based on the MHM method always overestimates the importance of stochastic volatility and selects $\phi = 0.9$.
+This result emerges despite the fact that all data sets are relatively short-lived and generated by a model with 'close' to constant volatility process.

-4 Prediction
+6 Prediction

 Because a good understanding of the current and future state of the economy is essential to develop and implement sound economic policies, generating a predictive distribution for the future path of the economy constitutes an important part of the policy analysis.
-To facilitate this goal, our toolbox also produces, as a byproduct of the efficient TaRB-MH algorithm and the marginal likelihood computation by the Chib (1995) method, the joint predictive distribution for all observable variables at any forecasting horizon.
-For illustration purposes, Section 4.1 presents such a predictive distribution based on the best fitting model that is selected by the marginal likelihood comparison.
-Using the predictive distribution for wages as an example, Section 4.2 highlights the importance of allowing for non-Gaussian structural shocks with timevarying variances in the context of out-of-sample prediction.
-Finally, Section 4.3 evaluates the predictive performance by comparing the accuracy of point and density forecasts between a small-scale DSGE model and our high-dimensional DSGE model.
+To facilitate this goal, our MATLAB package also produces, as a byproduct of the efficient TaRB-MH algorithm and the marginal likelihood computation by the Chib (1995) method, the joint predictive distribution for all observable variables at any forecasting horizon.
+For illustration purposes, Section 6.1 presents such a predictive distribution based on the bestfitting model that is selected by the marginal likelihood comparison.
+Using the predictive distribution for wages as an example, Section 6.2 highlights the importance of allowing for non-Gaussian structural shocks with time-varying variances in the context of out-of-sample prediction.
+Finally, Section 6.3 evaluates the predictive performance by comparing the accuracy of point and density forecasts between a small-scale DSGE model and our high-dimensional DSGE model.